unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 <blockquote>

-The driver specifies where to install the kubernetes infrastructure, in this case inside a virtual machine managed by VirtualBox
+The driver specifies where to install the Kubernetes infrastructure, in this case inside a virtual machine managed by VirtualBox

 (that is pre-installed on the machine).